whu8-stat660/course-questions-wiki/week-03/README.md

 - Question (whu8-stat660):If there are mulitiple "and","or",what would be the sequence of process?
 - Answer (whu8-stat660): SAS will process the command by input sequence.
 - Question (jduan10-stat660): How to test for multiple values of the same variable with WHERE statement?
+- Question (llopez37-stat660) Is it possible for the string of and statements to cause issues with one another?
+- Answer (llopez37-stat660) Yes it goes by input order so if one conflicts there will be an error